KaylinOwO/LMAOBOXToolboxLUA/README.md

 **WARNING**: While I haven't tested it, I believe using VM X/Y/Z/Sway can get you banned from some community servers as it doesn't do any cvar spoofing.

 # Features
-Plyr Chams - The Nitro material is a replication of old Nitro chams (example: https://youtu.be/aLLKpvHxZBQ).
-The Shiny material is a version that's...shiny... <br />
+Plyr & Hand Chams - Nitro material is a replication of old Nitro chams (example: https://youtu.be/aLLKpvHxZBQ).
+Shine material is a version that's...shiny... <br />
-Hands Chams - Same materials as Plyr Chams, will add more to both soon <br />
 VM X, Y, Z - Adjusts the viewmodel offset/position <br />
 VM Sway - Uses cl_wpn_sway_interp to adjust weapon sway <br />
 Auto Melee - Tempoarily removes your aimkey and enables autoshoot when your melee is out <br />